0xKoda/DIRP/README.md

 - Step-by-step instructions for effective incident management.
 - Additional resources and references for deeper understanding.

-## Public Use

-These playbooks are made available for public use with the intention of enhancing the security and response capability within the DEFI community.
-They are designed to be accessible and useful for a wide range of users, from protocol developers to individual investors.

 ## Contributing

 Your contributions are essential to the growth and effectiveness of this repository.
-If you have expertise in DEFI security, incident response, or related areas, your input can significantly enhance these resources.
+If you have experience in DEFI security, incident response, or related areas, your input can significantly enhance these resources.
 When contributing:

 - **Review Existing Content**: Familiarize yourself with the playbooks already present to understand the format and depth of information.
 - **Identify Gaps**: Look for areas where existing playbooks can be improved or where new playbooks are needed.
 - **Submit Detailed Contributions**: Ensure your contributions are thorough, well-researched, and in line with the established format.
 - **Follow Pull Request Guidelines**: Make sure your pull requests are clear and descriptive.

+**please add any missing resources that may be useful**

 ## Attribution

 If you find the content of this repository helpful and decide to use, recreate, or distribute it, we kindly ask that you provide proper attribution.
-Also, adhere to the licensing terms laid out in this repository.
-Respecting these guidelines helps maintain a spirit of collaboration and openness in the DEFI community.

 ## License